BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/08-Change-Model.md

 Click the Setting icon again to make the Settings panel disappear.

 ---
-### Tricks for Everyday Use
-You're probably wondering how you're going to remember those commands so you can change your model.
-Here's how.

-All three commands start with `mm-`.
-In fact, many commands you used in this setup start with `mm-`.
-These commands live in the `$HOME/mm-scripts` directory, and that directory is in your `$PATH`.

-You can use these aliases you added to your `.bashrc` in the Autostart step:
-- `mm-stop`   --> `mm-stop-mmojo-server.sh`
-- `mm-choose` --> `mm-choose-model.sh`
-- `mm-start`  --> `mm-start-mmojo-server.sh background`  # Runs in background.
-- `mm-debug`  --> `mm-start-mmojo-server.sh`             # Runs in foreground with output.
----
 ### Power Off Mmojo Server
 You've completed all of the necessary setup and learned the important tricks!
 Let's powrer off the Mmojo Server WSL instance:
 ```